SafeNetIoT/iot_identification/docs/testing.md

 ## Test Files

-### test_binary_model.py
+### test_model.py

 Integration tests verifying the saving logic and the performance on unseen data.
 Contains a unit test for handling loading non-existent.
+Focused on binary model, but provides also a test for the multiclass model.

 ### test_extraction.py